 - What is the most critical aspect of product storytelling?

-- What are the main benefits of introducing product storytelling into your customer success strategy?
+- The main benefits of introducing product storytelling into your customer success strategy,

-- What kind of impact does product storytelling have on customer retention?
+- The impact product storytelling has on customer retention,

 - Where should you start if you plan on crafting a strategic product narrative?